Brijesh227/DSA/README.md

-This repositor contains notes and boiler code of DSA
+This repository contains notes and boiler code of DSA.